Accounting for shared covariates in semi-parametric Bayesian additive regression trees: TIMSS 2019 Application

+We now turn to an analysis of Trends in International Mathematics and Science Study (TIMSS) data, which initially motivated~the development of CSP-BART and offers a large and challenging test of the model.
+The focus in Section \ref{section_timss2019} is on comparing CSP-BART's performance to other previously proposed tree-based methods, namely BCF, SSP-BART, and VCBART.
+We defer additional analyses of these data using only our model to Appendix \ref{appendix_csp_missing}.
+We also demonstrate the use of CSP-BART in a classification rather than regression setting via another, smaller application to a well-known benchmark dataset in Appendix \ref{appendix_pima}.
+We begin here by outlining the comparative analysis of TIMSS data in Section \ref{section_timss2019}.

 TIMSS is an international series of assessments which takes place every four years.
 The TIMSS 2019 dataset records students' achievements in mathematics and science at the fourth and eighth grade levels in $64$ countries \citep{mullis2020timss,timss2019}, along with information sourced from surveys of students, teachers, and school principals.
 Here, we are specifically interested in quantifying the impact of some covariates on students' mathematics scores (variable `BSMMAT01').
 In our analysis, we only consider data from Ireland (where mathematics is a compulsory subject) pertaining to students at the eighth grade level, comprising $4{,}118$ observations.
-As the TIMSS data were originally split by the sources of information, some data manipulation was required.
-During the data wrangling, covariates with a high level of missing values were discarded entirely, in order to avoid the use of imputation methods and keep as many observations as possible.

-We selected three covariates of primary interpretational interest as candidates for inclusion in the linear predictor via the $\mathbf{X}_1$ matrix for this application.
-Notably, all three are categorical variables: `school discipline problems' ($3$ levels), `parents' education level' ($6$ levels), and `minutes spent on homework' ($6$ levels).
-Our interest in these covariates follows work in the applied literature which shows that student's achievement is influenced by these factors.
+We selected three covariates of primary interpretational interest as candidates for inclusion in the linear predictor via the $\mathbf{X}_1$ matrix.
+Notably, all three are categorical variables:, `parents' education level' ($6$ levels), `minutes spent on homework' ($6$ levels), and `school discipline problems' ($3$ levels).
+Our interest in these covariates follows work in the applied literature which shows that students' achievement is influenced by these factors.
 For instance, a previous investigation into the relation between students' performance in mathematics and various student-level and school-level factors using data from various countries gathered under the third cycle of TIMSS identified significant effects due to family background and time spent on academic activities \citep{martin2000effective}.
+These three factors as well as a number of others, such as the gender of the student, an index of the wealth of the school and its surrounding area, and a measure of the resources available for learning at home, have also been shown to be strongly related to the outcome in similar international education studies \citep{mohammadpour2015multilevel,grilli2016exploiting}.